DamECP/file-organizer/README.md

 ---

-## Limitations / Future improvements
+## Limitations / Future Improvements

-- Only processes files in the selected root directory (subfolders are ignored).
+- Only processes files in the selected root directory (ignores subfolders).
-- No non-interactive mode (always prompts for duplicates).
+- Always requires user input to handle duplicate files (no automatic mode).
-- Does not handle special files (symlinks, hidden files, etc.).
+- Does not handle special files like symbolic links or hidden files.

 ---